QubesOS/qubes-doc/user/troubleshooting/app-menu-shortcut-troubleshooting.md

 $ qvm-sync-appmenus <QUBE_NAME>
 ```

 When using the *Refresh Applications* button in a qube's settings, the command `qvm-sync-appmenus` is used at least one time.
-When refreshing an AppvM applications, it is also run against the template.
+When refreshing an AppVM application, it is also run against the template.
 So the console equivalent of clicking the *Refresh button* is the following (always in dom0):

 ```console
 $ qvm-sync-appmenus <APPVM_NAME>